All eyes will be on the soaring action in the sky during the Vectren Dayton Air Show.

 WHERE: Dayton International Airport, Vandalia

 TICKETS: General admission tickets are available at area Kroger stores and at the National Museum of the United States Air Force.
-Advance online sales are available through Sunday, June 24, at 12 p.m.
+Advance online sales are available through Sunday, June 23, at 12 p.m.
 ET.
 All ticket sales are final, no refunds, no rain checks.
-Click here to view the assortment of ticket options, or call 888-695-0888.
+Click here to view the assortment of ticket options, call 800-514-3849 or email firstname.lastname@example.org.
 Tickets available at the gate are cash only.